 Remembering the Life of Fr.
 Jean-Yves Calvez, S.J.: Georgetown University honored the life of our dear friend, Fr.
 Jean-Yves Calvez, S.J., who served on our Board of Directors from 1997 to 2003 and supported our development as a major global university.

-President's Interfaith and Community Service Campus Challenge: Over the 2011-2012 academic year, Georgetown University, with the support of the Office of the President, the Berkley Center for Religion, Peace and World Affairs, Campus Ministry, and the Center for Social Justice, participated in President Obama's "Interfaith and Community Service Challenge."
+President's Interfaith and Community Service Campus Challenge: Georgetown University, with the support of the Office of the President, the Berkley Center for Religion, Peace and World Affairs, Campus Ministry, and the Center for Social Justice, participates in President Obama's "Interfaith and Community Service Challenge."
 This initiative invites institutions of higher education throughout the country to deepen their commitment to interfaith understanding through community service projects.
-Georgetown will have a particular focus on service that addresses poverty and increased educational opportunity.
-To learn more about this initiative, visit this link.

-The Nostra Ætate Lecture Series: This lecture series builds on the 40th anniversary of the Second Vatican Council's document on interreligious dialogue, as well as on other similar initiatives like the Pacem in Terris lecture series.
+The Nostra Ætate Lecture Series: This lecture series builds on the Second Vatican Council's document on interreligious dialogue, as well as on other similar initiatives like the Pacem in Terris lecture series.